 Clonard’s house system operates across the whole school community.
-Staff and students belong to one of the Clonard houses – Leila, Xavier, Finian or Kildare and this remains constant throughout their Clonard years.
+Staff and students belong to one of the Clonard houses – Lelia, Xavier, Finian or Kildare and this remains constant throughout their Clonard years.
 The house system provides a supportive environment where students can form connections across all year levels, promoting a sense of belonging.

 House activities are not limited to sporting carnivals but permeates school life across a variety of sectors.
 Led loyally by our Student Leadership Team, house choir, talent quests, debating, public speaking competitions and fortnightly assemblies offer opportunities to mingle, collaborate and build a great affection for their houses.